dafny-lang/dafny/docs/DafnyRef/Expressions.md

 The syntax for giving a positional-only (i.e., nameless) parameter does not allow a default-value expression, so a positional-only parameter is always required.

 At a call site, positional arguments are not allowed to follow named arguments.
 Therefore, if `x` is a nameonly parameter, then there is no way to supply the parameters after `x` by position.
-Thus, any parameter that follows `x` must either by passed by name or have a default value.
+Thus, any parameter that follows `x` must either be passed by name or have a default value.
 That is, if a later (in the formal parameter declaration) parameter does not have a default value, it is effectively nameonly.

 Positional arguments must be given before any named arguments.